 When preparing emissions for the air quality model, emissions for each sector are processed separately through SMOKE, and then the final merge program (Mrggrid) is run to combine the model-ready, sector-specific emissions across sectors.
 The SMOKE settings in the run scripts and the data in the SMOKE ancillary files control the approaches used by the individual SMOKE programs for each sector.
-Table 3-6 summarizes the major processing steps of each platform sector.
+Table 3-5 summarizes the major processing steps of each platform sector.
 The "Spatial" column shows the spatial approach used: here "point" indicates that SMOKE maps the source from a point location (i.e., latitude and longitude) to a grid cell; "surrogates" indicates that some or all of the sources use spatial surrogates to allocate county emissions to grid cells; and "area-to-point" indicates that some of the sources use the SMOKE area-to-point feature to grid the emissions.
-The "Speciation" column indicates that all sectors use the SMOKE speciation step, though biogenics speciation is done within the Tmpbeis3 program and not as a separate SMOKE step.
-The "Inventory resolution" column shows the inventory temporal resolution from which SMOKE needs to calculate hourly emissions.
+The "Speciation" column shows the inventory temporal resolution from which SMOKE needs to calculate hourly emissions.
 Note that for some sectors (e.g., onroad, beis), there is no input inventory; instead, activity data and emission factors are used in combination with meteorological data to compute hourly emissions.

 Finally, the "plume rise" column indicates the sectors for which the "in-line" approach is used.
 These sectors are the only ones with emissions in aloft layers based on plume rise.
-The term "in-line" means that the plume rise calculations are done inside of the air quality model instead of being computed by SMOKE.
+The term "inline" means that the plume rise calculations are done inside of the air quality model instead of being computed by SMOKE.
 The air quality model computes the plume rise using the stack data and the hourly air quality model inputs found in the SMOKE output files for each model-ready emissions sector.
 The height of the plume rise determines the model layer into which the emissions are placed.
-The othpt sector has only "in-line" emissions, meaning that all of the emissions are treated as elevated sources and there are no emissions for those sectors in the two-dimensional, layer-1 files created by SMOKE.
-Day-specific point fires are treated separately for CMAQ modeling in that fire plume rise is done within CMAQ itself.
-After plume rise is applied, there will be emissions in every layer from the ground up to the top of the plume.
+The c3marine, othpt, and ptfire sectors are the only sectors with only "inline" emissions, meaning that all of the emissions are placed in aloft layers and there are no emissions for those sectors in the two-dimensional, layer-1 files created by SMOKE.